herofilo/StormCat/StormCat/README.txt

 * Catalogue Content View:
 	- Multiple addons in a catalogue can be selected at the same time for deleting or refreshing at once.
 	- Information about multiple addons can be copied and pasted between different Catalogues.
+* New assets recognized:
+	- Cutting Room Assets (including Filters)
+	- Other Assets: Scenarios and Terrain Masks
 * Addon Content Report:
 	- Reports about extern decals referenced
 * Addon detail information (added):